Table of Contents

 If your company has increased lawsuit risks, you should consider hiring a financial planner or attorney to discuss your options.

 Medical institutions are an excellent example, though nearly all businesses risk lawsuits.
-If someone slips and falls in your store or trips outside, they might sue.
+If someone slips and falls in your store, or trips outside, they might sue.
 Even fully online companies risk non-ADA-compliance lawsuits if their websites don’t meet digital accessibility standards.

 State laws usually attempt to protect individuals from losing all their retirement account funds to a lawsuit.
-For example, California dictates that the court may not award judgment creditors (or anyone filing the lawsuit) funds from a retirement account that would create unreasonable living standards.
+For example, California dictates the court may not award judgment creditors (or anyone filing the lawsuit) funds from a retirement account that would create unreasonable living standards.

 Many states, like Michigan, exclude inherited IRAs from the $1 million protection policy.
 As an inheritor, if you file bankruptcy, your inherited IRA won’t stay protected from creditors unless you inherited it from a former spouse.